nikhilbpatel2002/Dcoder/README.md

-# Decoder - A Competitive Programming Portal
+# Dcoder - A Competitive Programming Portal

 ### Table of Contents
 - [Dcoder - A Competitive Programming Portal](#decoder---a-competitive-programming-portal)